 In the second version of this manual the content was been adapted to CONTEXT MKIV that uses LUATEX and the built in METAPOST library.
 In the meantime some LUA has been brought into the game, not only to help construct graphics, but also as a communication channel.
 In the process some extra features have been added and some interfacing has been upgraded.
-This third version of this document deals with that too.
+The third version of this document deals with that too.
 It makes no sense to maintain compatibility with CONTEXT MKII, but many examples can be used there as well.
-In the meantime most CONTEXT users have switch to MKIV, so this is no real issue.
+In the meantime most CONTEXT users have switched to MKIV, so this is no real issue.
+In the fourth update some new features are presented and the discussion of obsolete ones have been removed.